edogariu/artist-style-transfer/README.md

-# feifeifanclub - Neural Style Transfer with Learned Artist Representation!
+# Neural Style Transfer with Learned Artist Representation!

 Learning the style of a whole artist instead of simply the style of a specified image :)